 Medicare Related Premium Reimbursement

-Retirees will be eligible to receive a reimbursement of an annual calendar maximum of $3,000 for Medicare Related Premiums for the 2016 premiums paid.
+Retirees will be eligible to receive a reimbursement of an annual calendar maximum of $7,000 effective 1/1/2019 for Medicare Related Premiums for the annual calendar premiums paid.
 The benefit includes the eligible retiree’s spouse.
-The annual calendar year maximum of $3,000 is not applied on a per person basis, but instead is a combined annual maximum for Medicare Related Premiums paid by the eligible retiree and/or their spouse.
-Prior to 1/1/2016 the annual calendar premium reimbursement formerly known as the “reimbursement of Medicare Part B and Part D Premiums” was $1,500.
-The $1,500 premium reimbursement was a combined annual maximum paid by the eligible retiree and/or their spouse.
+The annual calendar year maximum of $7,000 is not applied on a per person basis, but instead is a combined annual maximum for Medicare Related Premiums paid by the eligible retiree and/or their spouse.
+Prior to 1/1/2019 the annual calendar premium reimbursement formerly known as the “reimbursement of Medicare Part B and Part D Premiums” was $3,000.
+The $3,000 premium reimbursement was a combined annual maximum paid by the eligible retiree and/or their spouse.

 In order to be reimbursed for the Medicare Related premiums that you (or your spouse) have paid during a calendar year, you (and your spouse) must send the Plan proof of such premium payments within one year following the end of the calendar year.
 Please contact the Fund office for what forms of proof are acceptable for reimbursement or they are listed on the Medicare Related Premium Reimbursement form.
 In order to receive reimbursement you will be required to complete the Medicare Related Premium Reimbursement Form.
 You can download and fill out the Medicare Related Premium Reimbursement Form and mail it to the Health and Benefit Fund along with the applicable documents or you may contact the Health and Benefit Fund for the form to be mailed to you.

-In conjunction with the increase in the Reimbursement for Medicare Related Premiums, the Fund is pleased to announce a partnership with HealthPlanOne to assist you in exploring the healthcare marketplace in your retirement.
+The Fund has a partnership with HealthPlanOne to assist you in exploring the healthcare marketplace in your retirement.
 If you are Medicare eligible, HealthPlanOne will be able to evaluate the Retiree Health Insurance options available to you.